fragcolor-xyz/shards/docs/docs/learn/shards/primer/working-with-data.md

     [sub-test] After Sub: 1
     ```

 In the example below, John wishes to check the price of an apple in different currencies.
-The base price of 1 USD is passed into the Wire, and goes through a series of shards that each performs mathematical operations on it to obtain its foreign value.
+The base price of 1 USD is passed into a Wire and goes through a series of shards that each performs mathematical operations on it to obtain its foreign value.

-In order to keep the initial value unchanged as it passes through the different shards, passthrough is required.
+To keep the initial value unchanged as it passes through the different shards, a passthrough is required.

 ![Passthrough has to be enabled for data to pass through shards unaltered.](assets/with-passthrough.png)